dotnet/designs/accepted/automatic-redirects-by-default/automatic-redirects-by-default.md

 ### Goals

+* **Turned off if the project isn't targeting .NET Framework**.
+The .NET Framework is the only runtime that needs binding redirects.
+While computing conflicts for other runtimes doesn't do any harm but it does impact performance as the MSBuild has to walk more assemblies.

+* **Turned off in class libraries**.
+Binding redirects are generally not useful for class libraries as they are for the application.
+Again, computing them doesn't do harm but it does impact performance as the MSBuild has to walk more assemblies.

+* **Turned off in web projects**.
+Web projects cannot use an `app.config` file as they use `web.config`, which is usually taken from the source directory.
+At best, dropping the extra file is just noise but at worse it might confuse the build or the runtime.

+* **Automatically turned on when targeting .NET Framework 4.6.1 or higher and a .NET Standard 2.0 library is consumed**.
+This addresses the primary issues developers face when consuming .NET Standard binaries from .NET Framework today.

+* **Automatically turned on when targeting .NET Framework 4.7.2 or higher**.
+  This properly converts the feature from opt-in to opt-out but ties it a .NET Framework version in the rare instance the developer needs to trouble shoot any issues.
+This also avoids issues where customers use a .NET Standard library on .NET Framework 4.6.1 and automatic binding redirects *happen* to also fix some issue with their NuGet packages.
+When upgrading to .NET Framework 4.7.2 we no longer use the build support for .NET Standard, which would now also mean that binding redirects are no longer generated.
+This can be solved by making sure .NET Framework 4.7.2 also generates binding redirects by default.

 * **Turning this setting on must not break working applications**.
 We expect this setting to make more applications work, but we must not break applications where adding binding redirects breaks them.
 See Q&A section why